Skip to main content

 Copy and paste this prompt into Lovable’s chat:

-Integrate Brew email API for sending transactional emails.
+Integrate Brew Public API v1 for generating and sending emails.

 API Details: